xrdocs/ncs5500/_tutorials/400g-optics-1.md

 ### Parallel Fiber and Breakout Support

-Generally, parallel fibers has additional advantage of supporting breakout from 400G to multiple lower speed optics for more flexible deployment.
+Generally, parallel fibers have additional advantage of supporting breakout from 400G to multiple lower speed optics for more flexible deployment.

 Any types of parallel cables, MMF or SMF can support breakout, and usually each piece of fiber will support one wavelength.